doohinkus/google/README.md

 ## Known Bugs

-_There are no known bugs at this time._
+_There are no known bugs at this time.
+The collapse menu for the pure CSS version is just a placeholder, it doesn't work, but the menu for the materialize version does work._

 ## Support and contact details